kylecorry31/kylecorry31.github.io/_projects/outer-wilds-artifact.md

 6. Apply a coat of silver spray paint.

-7. Once dry, mask off any true silver areas with painter's tape, then spray the unmasked sections with annodized bronze.
+7. Once dry, mask off any true silver areas with painter's tape, then spray the unmasked sections with anodized bronze.
 I used the video game model as a reference and only painted the most prominent areas - adjust based on your skill (or just keep it silver).

 8. Once dry, spray on a clear coat to protect it.